zaiisao/Documentation/en/Real-time-Messaging/RTM_limitations_ios.md

 ## Encoding

-Supports channel and peer-to-peer messages in UTF-8 only.
+Supports channel and peer-to-peer messages, invitation content, and invitation response in UTF-8 only.

 ## Miscellaneous